DevDogs-UGA/DevDogs-Academy/frontend/javascript/README.md

 This article is meant to help you hit the ground running.
 If you're here to review something specific, or you already feel good with your JavaScript abilities, please feel free to aggressively utilize the table of contents (located in the top right corner) to skip to the parts you care about.

-Finally, if you feel like messing around with the examples given in this article, you can open up a live JavaScript interpreter in your browser to see how things play out.
+Finally, if you feel like messing around with the examples given in this article, you can open up a live JavaScript interpreter on [a blank page](about:blank) in your browser to see how things play out.
 On Firefox, this can be done with Ctrl+Shift+K (Cmd+Opt+K for macOS).
 For Chrome, hit Ctrl+Shift+J (Cmd+Opt+J for macOS).
 Type things in at the bottom of the panel that pops up to run your JS code.

 That's it for introductions.
 Let's get in to it!